 You’re ready to buckle up and slowly make your way to a tire shop.
 Try to avoid heavy highway traffic if possible.
-Most spare tires should not be driven over 55 miles per hour, and they should not be used for long periods of time.
+Most spare tires should not be driven over 55 miles per hour and should not be used for long periods.

 Troubleshooting: 4 Flat Tire FAQs